Thallium poisoning: Treatment

 There are two main methods of removing both radioactive and stable isotopes of thallium from humans.
 The first known was to use Prussian blue (potassium ferric hexacyanoferrate), which is a solid ion exchange material, and absorbs thallium.
 Up to 20 g per day of Prussian blue is fed by mouth to the person, and it passes through their digestive system and comes out in the stool.
 Hemodialysis and hemoperfusion are also used to remove thallium from the blood stream.
 At a later stage of the treatment additional potassium is used to mobilize thallium from the tissue.
 Other methods of treatment are stomach pumping, use of activated charcoal, or bowel irrigation, depending on the prognosis.

 Notable cases

 There are numerous recorded cases of fatal thallium poisoning.
-Because of its use for murder, thallium has gained the nicknames "The Poisoner's Poison" and "Inheritance Powder" (alongside arsenic).
+Because of its use for murder, thallium has gained the nicknames "the poisoner's poison" and "inheritance powder" (alongside arsenic).

 Australia's "Thallium Craze"

 In Australia, in the early 1950s, there was a notable spate of cases of murder or attempted murder by thallium poisoning.
-At this time, due to the chronic rat infestation problems in overcrowded inner-city neighbourhoods (notably in Sydney), and thallium's effectiveness as a rat poison, it was still readily available over the counter in New South Wales (NSW), where thallium(I) sulphate was marketed as a commercial rat bait, under the brand Thall-rat.
+At this time, due to the chronic rat infestation problems in overcrowded inner-city neighbourhoods (notably in Sydney), and thallium's effectiveness as a rat poison, it was still readily available over the counter in New South Wales (NSW), where thallium(I) sulfate was marketed as a commercial rat bait, under the brand Thall-rat.